 Philadelphia Fire Department

-The fire was reported around 6 p.m. on the 1000 block of S. 52nd Street.
+The fire was reported shortly after 3 p.m.
+Monday at the 3400 block of Goodman Street.

 Philadelphia police are investigating the discovery of two bodies inside a burning vehicle in the city’s Frankford section.